 You will need to true like this for every seam that needs to be trued and note down the measurements next to that seam.
 Again, don’t forget to factor in any ease that might be added to any of the seams.

 Truing in draping works the same way so if you have draped directly onto a body or dress stand, you need to consider how you will true up the drape.

-- The most important step of truing your draping is to mark in both the straight grain line and the crossgrain too before the draped fabric is taken of the model / dress stand.
+One of the most important steps when it comes to truing your draping is to mark in both the straight grain line and the crossgrain before the draped fabric is taken of the model / dress stand.

 Seams That Need A Little Ease